Doug Oldford

-Douglas Oldford (born c.
-1949) was a Canadian politician.
+Douglas Oldford (June 29, 1948 – April 25, 2024) was a Canadian politician.
 He represented the electoral district of Trinity North in the Newfoundland and Labrador House of Assembly from 1991 to 2000.
 He was a member of the Liberal Party of Newfoundland and Labrador.
-Oldford was deputy speaker of the legislature in 2000, when he resigned due to health reasons.
+Oldford was deputy speaker of the legislature in 2000, when he resigned for health reasons.

 In 2001, he was named to the Historic Sites and Monuments Board of Canada.